IgrikXD/WSPR-beacon/README.md

 Connect the ESP8266 to your computer via USB.
 Then, in the "_Tools_" -> "_Port_" menu, select the corresponding port.

 ### Upload an Firmware:
-Click the "Upload" button in the Arduino IDE to compile and upload your program to the ESP8266.
+Click the "_Upload_" button in the Arduino IDE to compile and upload your program to the ESP8266.

 ## Resources:
 [ESP WSPR – Simple and Inexpensive WSPR Transmitter - Ankara Telsiz ve Radyo Amatörleri Kulübü Derneği](https://antrak.org.tr/blog/esp-wspr-simple-and-inexpensive-wspr-transmitter/)